Southeast Asia and COVID-19

 Over the course of the project, we will examine the pandemic’s effect on Southeast Asia’s politics and society, its economy, regional cohesion and external relations.
 Along the way, we’ll suggest some ways in which Southeast Asia’s partners can respond to developments in the region and, especially, best support Southeast Asia’s economic recovery and long-term resilience and sovereignty.

-These challenges come at a time when Southeast Asia’s external environment is complex and contested for other reasons – a time of change in global order, of protectionism and nationalism and of intense competition between the United States and China.
+These challenges come at a time when Southeast Asia’s external environment is complex and contested – a time of change in global order, of protectionism and nationalism and of intense competition between the United States and China.